ARoese/C2ServerAPI/README.md

 ## Starting the Server

-1. launch your server instance using our [C2GUILauncher](https://github.com/Chiv2-Community/C2GUILauncher).
+1. launch your server instance using our [C2GUILauncher](https://github.com/Chiv2-Community/C2GUILauncher) in modded mode.
 Ensure that you have the `C2ServerPlugin` mod selected to load.
 In future versions, this may not be the default.
-2. In your server instance, type `open <map_name>?listen` into the console, where `<map_name>` is the name of the map you want to initially start in.
+2. In your server instance, open the console(`), type `open <map_name>?listen` into the console, where `<map_name>` is the name of the map you want to initially start in.
 A list of map names is maintained [here](https://docs.google.com/spreadsheets/d/1AJoXqLyCtDhWxnhQH3TuVGe-w8syoVtM/edit#gid=2059699818).
 3. On your host machine, run the `testReg.py` script to register this server with the backend.
-Until this script is closed, your server will be visible in the in-game server browser of modded clients.
+While this script continues to run, your server will be "online" in the in-game server browser of modded clients.

 >Clarification: You registered with `servers.polehammer.net` by default, and all clients use that by default.
 If you choose to register with a different server list, or if a client is using a different server list, then they will not see your server.
-You only need to worry about this if you (or someone trying to join your server) go out of your way.
+You only need to worry about this if you intentionally change away from the default server list.

 **testReg example usage:**